andrew/ultimate-awesome/README.md

 - [awesome-contact-tracing](https://github.com/puria/awesome-contact-tracing) - Curated list of projects inherents to contact tracing.
 - [awesome-generative-ai](https://github.com/rajiv-chandra/awesome-generative-ai) - A curated list of all the Awesome Generative AI Resources I encountered.
 - [awesome-zf](https://github.com/rajnishmsrit/awesome-zf) - A curated list of awesome Zend Framework modules, tutorials, books and other nice things.
+- [awesome-salesforce](https://github.com/rajr5/awesome-salesforce) - A curated list of delightful Salesforce Platform Resources.
 - [awesomelist](https://github.com/ramanihiteshc/awesomelist) - All list awesome technical and non.
+- [support-awesome-foss](https://github.com/rambalachandran/support-awesome-foss) - Curating a list of foss software developed by small team and their support links.
 - [awesome-material-design](https://github.com/Richienb/awesome-material-design) - An awesome list of Material frameworks, components, and other tools.
 - [awesome-video-segmentation](https://github.com/rkyuca/awesome-video-segmentation) - Awesome Video Segmentation: Recent progress in video segmentation.
 - [av-io-awesome](https://github.com/Rogersiver/av-io-awesome) - An awesome doc for all of the AV tools and tips I have collected.